jaafarmayya/AutonomousBuggies-Team/README.md

    8. Compatibility: The Mega 2560 is fully compatible with the Arduino software and programming language, making it easy to get started with coding and prototyping.

    9. Shield Compatibility: The board is designed to be compatible with Arduino shields, which are additional modules that can be stacked on top of the board to extend its functionality.
-This allows you to easily add features such as Wi-Fi, Bluetooth, motor control, and more.
+This allows you to easily add features such as Wi-Fi, Bluetooth, motor control, and more.  [[2]]()
-   The Arduino Mega 2560 is widely used in various projects, including robotics, automation, home automation, data logging, and interactive installations.
-Its extensive I/O capabilities and large memory make it suitable for both beginner and advanced users who require a powerful microcontroller board for their projects. [[2]]()
 - **Raspberry pi 4 Model B:** The Raspberry Pi 4 Model B is a popular single-board computer (SBC) developed by the Raspberry Pi Foundation.
 It is the fourth generation of the Raspberry Pi series and offers significant improvements over its predecessors.
 The Raspberry Pi 4 Model B is designed to be a versatile and affordable platform for various applications, including education, prototyping, home automation, media centers, and more.
 The key features and specifications of the Raspberry Pi 4 Model B:
    1. Processor: The board is powered by a Broadcom BCM2711 quad-core Cortex-A72 (ARMv8) 64-bit system-on-a-chip (SoC) running at 1.5 GHz.
 This processor provides a significant performance boost compared to previous Raspberry Pi models, enabling smoother multitasking and faster execution of applications.